 The “fourth estate” refers to the news media — that last bastion of hope for society when all others are lost.
-Journalism and the free press has been around for centuries with the capability to inform millions and sway public opinion.
+Journalism and the free press have been around for centuries with the capability to inform millions and sway public opinion.
 That brings us to The Last Broadcast DLC for This War of Mine.
 It’s the second episodic offering for the title following Father’s Promise.
 It focuses on the experiences of a couple during Pogoren’s darkest hour with journalism and freedom of the press as a central theme.

 Please note that this review will contain spoilers for one of the game’s endings.

 In The Last Broadcast, players take on the role of Malik and Esma.
 Malik is a radio broadcaster who spreads the news about the army’s atrocities and the plight suffered by Pogoren’s citizens.
 Esma is his strong-willed and highly capable wife who takes care of him.

 While I did say that you control the two, it’s mostly just down to Esma.
 That’s because Malik is disabled.
 He cannot go out to scavenge or even guard your house.
 He can’t even drop down to other floors to make repairs, craft items, or grab medicine.
 He’s entirely dependent on Esma to take care of most of his basic needs.

 That means This War of Mine’s general difficulty ramps up since you only have one character to control for the most part.
 It’s akin to Father’s Promise where Adam’s the only one who could take care of his sick daughter.
 Unlike Father’s Promise which follows a deftly written narrative, though, The Last Broadcast has a little bit of sandbox-style gameplay that This War of Mine’s base game has.
 You still get to craft items and discover more nooks and crannies in your house (as Esma) while Malik waits to broadcast the news.
 And yes, that’s the first problem — there’s a whole lot of waiting.